For school administrators, admissions and enrollment goals are always of primary concern.

 Form a Student Retention Committee

-Regardless of their department or program, it is more critical than ever that your staff is aware of the importance of retention.
+Regardless of their department or program, it is more critical than ever that your staff is aware of the importance of student retention rate.

 Every education professional has been affected by increased student attrition rates—which means that every department should be invested in promoting student retention at your school.